DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

   ```
   mvn clean package
   ```
-  This will build the jar and also run all the tests.
+  This will build the jar and also run the tests.

 ## License